 Your final qualification will be a Level 3 BTEC Extended Diploma in Advanced Manufacturing Engineering.

 - GCSE English Language and Maths at Grade 5/B and 2 GCSEs at Grade 4/C to include Science.

 - Level 2 Motorsport Engineering and GCSE English Language and Maths at Grade 5/B.

 Additional Costs and Information

-All students are required to wear a Wiltshire College & University Centre Motorsport polo shirt while attending College.
-When engaged in workshop activities College Motorsport overalls must be worn in addition to safety footwear.
-Students will be supplied with eye protection and work gloves, as required.
+You will be required to wear a Wiltshire College & University Centre Motorsport polo shirt whilst at college.
+When engaged in workshop activities, you must also be wearing College motorsport overalls and safety footwear.
+You will be supplied with eye protection and work gloves, as required.

-All clothing can be ordered and paid for in the College online shop, together with payment for the Autosport International visit.
+All clothing can be ordered and paid for in the College’s online shop, together with payment for the Autosport International visit.

 Many of our students choose to live in our accommodation, which is available for everyone over 16 at our Lackham campus.
 Lackham is three miles from Chippenham; the College cannot provide transport, but there are regular public buses between Lackham and Chippenham.